adtgroup8/project/README.md

 Ultimately, we developed a Shiny app that includes the following features:

-+ Contains a data table of all preprocessed data
++ Contains a data table of all preprocessed data.
-+ Users can add rows to the database with their job and salary information
++ Users can add rows to the database with their job and salary information.
-+ Users can filter the database by certain attributes and view plots that visualize the data
++ Users can filter the database by certain attributes and view plots that visualize the data.
-+ Users can input specific attribute values, and the app will output a visual of salary progression by plotting median salaries by experience level
++ Users can input specific attribute values, and the app will output a visual of salary progression by plotting median salaries by experience level.

 ## Data Preprocessing
-The code file labelled "salaries_preprocessing.ipynb"
+The code file labelled "salaries_preprocessing.ipynb" is our Google Colab notebook that applies the following changes to the original "salaries.csv" dataset.

++ Created a “job_field” attribute which assigns each job title to a broader field or category.
++ Created a "user_id" attribute as our primary key.
++ Created a “company_location_na” attribute which takes the value of “True” if a job is in North America (US or Canada); and “False” if it is elsewhere.
++ The “remote_ratio” attribute takes values of 0, 50, or 100.
+We replaced those with “Onsite”, “Hybrid”, and “Remote”, respectively; and we renamed the attribute to "employment_mode".
++ Include only one column for salary in USD.
++ Unabbreviated all abbreviated values, such as country code, experience level acronyms, etc.

+## MySQL Database
+The code file labelled